How the pandemic has affected abortion rules around the world

 In the following months, the coronavirus made it harder for millions of Colombians to access reproductive services, said Catalina Martinez Coral, the regional director for Latin America and the Caribbean for the Center for Reproductive Rights.

-As in Argentina, Colombia’s Health Ministry issued guidelines saying that abortions were essential services.
+As in Argentina, Colombia’s Health Ministry issued guidelines saying abortions were essential services.
 But many doctors still refused to administer them, a particular problem for isolated women in poor and rural communities.
 Around half of Colombia’s 50 million people lack Internet access, complicating telemedicine, Coral said.

 So in mid-September, a coalition led by Causa Justa Movement, a community organizing group, filed a lawsuit against Colombia’s top court.
 The case argued that classifying abortion as a crime “violates the fundamental rights of women and health personnel.”